Sim4n6/Random-Trello-Card/README.md

-# Random-Saved-4Action
+# Random-Trello-Todo-Card

-A simple flasked app to show a random Trello card from my personal trello using [py-trello Trello API wrapper](https://github.com/sarumont/py-trello) and Flask, and a random saved post to Pocket using Pocket API.
+A simple flasked app to show a random Trello todo card from your personal trello using [py-trello Trello API wrapper](https://github.com/sarumont/py-trello) and Flask.